0xmanhnv/sachdoidoi.com/readme.md

 ## Security

-If you discover any security related issues, please email hiep.giapvan@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email nguyenmanh0397@gmail.com instead of using the issue tracker.

 ## Credits

-- [Giáp Hiệp][https://giaphiep.com]
+- [Nguyễn Mạnh][https://fb.com/nguyenmanh1997]

 ## License